Applied Behavior Analysis (ABA) Certificate

 Why choose UNM?

-UNM has the only course sequence and supervised practicum in New Mexico that have been approved by the Behavior Analyst Certification Board.
+UNM has the only course sequence and supervised practicum in New Mexico that have been verified by the Behavior Analyst Certification Board.
 Courses are taught by experienced, full-time graduate faculty who are committed to providing students with the individualized support they need.
 Additionally, faculty members are engaged in many other activities—conducting research studies, publishing their results, and leading systems-change efforts—all of which enhance the learning opportunities available to UNM students.

 What does the program require?

 There are two options to complete the Certificate.
 After completing Option 1, students receive a transcripted Graduate Certificate in ABA from UNM.
 After completing Option 2, students receive the transcripted Graduate Certificate UNM, and are also eligible to apply for the Board Certified Behavior Analyst (BCBA) exam, after meeting the graduate degree requirements of the Behavior Analyst Certification Board.
+(Data on pass-rates for the BCBA exam for Verified Course Sequences are available here.
+Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation).

 What are the potential employment opportunities?